sct/overseerr/docs/using-overseerr/notifications/email.md

 ## Sender Address (required)

 Set this to the email address you would like to appear in the "from" field of the email message.

+Depending on your email provider, this may need to be an address you own.
+For example, Gmail requires this to be your actual email address.

 ## Sender Name (optional)